rust-lang/book/second-edition/src/ch13-01-closures.md

 The first line shows a function definition, and the second line shows a fully annotated closure definition.
-The third line removes the type annotations from the closure definition, and the fourth line removes the braces that are optional, since the closure body only has one expression.
+The third line removes the type annotations from the closure definition, and the fourth line removes the brackets that are optional, since the closure body only has one expression.
 These are all valid definitions that will produce the same behavior when they’re called.